IaCLearn/TFBasicInfra/README.md

     client_secret     = ""
     }
     ```
+4. Update the Vnet.tf file in the vnet and add the subscription id for both the hub and spoke to enable vnet across vnet peering
+provider "azurerm" {
+  features {}
+ alias = "hubsubscription"
+ #hub subscription id with the hub vnet
+ subscription_id =""
+}

+provider "azurerm" {
+  features {}
+  #spoke subscription id
+  subscription_id =""
+}
-4. Update the variable values in the tfvars files
+5. Update the variable values in the tfvars files

-5. Run the following terraform commands
+6. Run the following terraform commands

 ```
 terraform init